 Collaboration and Education

-Industry collaboration is also key to combatting deepfake scams.
+Industry collaboration is also key to combatting deepfake scams and crypto scams.
 Cryptocurrency companies, regulators, and platform operators should work together to develop best practices and guidelines for identifying and reporting fraudulent content.
 Additionally, educating the public about the existence and potential dangers of deepfakes can help individuals become more discerning consumers of online information.

 See first source: The Verge